 Parents of students attending FSI are invited to attend inspiring and fascinating lunch hour talks, given daily by our guest clinicians.
 This is a time for parents only and will address an announced topic as well as questions and concerns from the audience.
 Bring your lunch and relax with other parents who gather to support each other and gain insights into the Suzuki model of education.
 These talks are free and offered as a way of encouraging and supporting parents in their Suzuki adventure.

 Parents are encouraged to enroll their children in Lunch Art, listed under enrichment courses.

 Student recitals will be held daily at 12:45.
 At the first master class, each student will be asked to play a memorized, polished piece.
 This will provide a means for the teacher and student to get acquainted with one another musically.

 No matter what the level of a student’s current study, a piece should be selected from the repertoire that has had repeated study and has been performed with accompaniment prior to institute.

 Faculty members may recommend students for inclusion in the afternoon recital programs after the first lesson.
-Typically students chosen for the recital program are able to show mastery of their polished piece and have practiced with a piano accompanist prior to FSI.
+Students chosen for the recital program are able to show mastery of their polished piece and have practiced with a piano accompanist prior to FSI.
 These students have the opportunity to rehearse with an institute accompanist before performing.
 If your selection is not in the Suzuki repertoire, bring the music for piano accompaniment.

 The first Graduation rehearsal is Tuesday at 2:00; subsequent rehearsals are at 5:00.
 Graduation recital is on Friday at 12:30.
 After the recital, student recognition awards will be given and a reception will follow.